-After you process your recordings, you have to convert them into analog (or rather the listener has to).
-Let's say you distribute your music in a lossless format, on a CD for example, this gives us a sampling rate of 44kHz and 16-bits resolution.
-We then need a digital to analog (DA) converter and an amplifier, because the output of the DA converters isn't usually high enough to power even a pair of headphones.
+After you process your recordings, you have to convert them into analogue (or rather the listener has to).
+Let's say you distribute your music in a lossless format, on a CD for example, this gives us a sampling rate of 44.1kHz and 16-bits resolution.
+We then need a digital to analogue (DA) converter and an amplifier, because the output of the DA converters isn't usually high enough to power even a pair of headphones.

 DA converters do the exact opposite of AD converters.
-Some circuit feeds them 44100 times per second with a 16-bit number, and their task is to generate an output according to these numbers.
+Some circuitry feeds them with a 16-bit number 44,100 times per second, and their task is to generate an output according to these numbers.
 This means that once they receive number 1, they start generating say 1V output.
 When it is 0.66, it would be 0.66V.
 The accuracy of these devices is usually quite good, although not perfect.

 After the DA converter we have our amp, which suffers from similar problems to any other amp or preamp.
 There are nonlinearities in shape, in the frequency domain, just about everywhere.

-Next we have our monitors or headphones or whatever we use, and here we have even bigger problems, because designing a reproductor with a linear output is an art on its own.
-Generally no reproductor has a flat response, which means that they play different frequencies with different levels.
+Next we have our monitors or headphones or whatever we use, and here we have even bigger problems, because designing a reproducer with a linear output is an art on its own.
+Generally no reproducer has a completely flat response, which means that they play different frequencies at different levels.
 Therefore engineers need to measure the response and try to invert it to make it flat.
-This can be done by special circuits (essentially equalizers inside the monitor), and by the shape and material of the case and so on.
+This can be done by special circuitry (essentially equalizers inside the monitor), and by the shape and material of the case and interior and so on.

 Finally, there is your room and your ears.
-The room equalizes the audio, and produces echoes and resonances.
+The room affects the audio, and produces echoes and resonances.
 Ears do the same and are even adjustable, changing the equalization shape in order for you to hear as much as possible.
-For example, if you play your song and attenuate (reduce) high frequencies with an equalizer, after a while your ears will adjust and will allow you to hear high frequencies better.
-You can check this by simply stopping the playback and the world will immediately sound "brighter", because it basically won't contain much bass sound (your brain attenuates it because of its high volume).
+For example, if you play your song and attenuate (reduce) high frequencies with an equalizer, after a while your ears will adjust to the absence of those frequencies and will allow you to hear high frequencies better.
+You can check this by simply stopping the playback and the world will immediately sound "brighter", because it basically won't contain much bass sound (your brain attenuates it because of its relatively high volume).

-Digital audio can do marvelous things, analog audio has some advantages as well, but the conversion between them is extremely tricky.
-So if you are wondering what analog equipment you should get right and spend your money on, then make sure it is the preamp, the audio interface (AD and DA converters), active monitors and the room.
-Nevertheless we have to deal with analog equipment to actually enjoy the music, so the small "digital excursion" doesn't seem as such a big problem.
+Digital audio can do marvellous things, analogue audio has some advantages as well, but the conversion between them is tricky.
+So if you are wondering what analogue equipment you should get right and spend your money on, then make sure it is the preamp, the audio interface (AD and DA converters), active monitors and the room.
+We will always have to deal with analogue equipment to actually enjoy the music, so the small "digital excursion" doesn't seem as such a big problem.
 And then you should go and train your ears ;).